The Anatomy of a Decentralized Prediction Market: Microstructure Evidence from the Polymarket Order Book: Data Construction

 \subsection{Off-chain orderbook archive}

-The off-chain feed was captured via a long-running collector that subscribed to Polymarket's public WebSocket and wrote one Parquet file per UTC hour.
-Each row contains the raw event JSON plus two timestamps: \texttt{timestamp\_received} from the exchange and \texttt{timestamp\_created\_at} from the collector.
-The collector ran continuously from 2026-02-21 16:00 UTC through 2026-04-15 08:00 UTC.
+The off-chain data come from an external tick-level archive of Polymarket's public WebSocket order-book feed, covering 2026-02-21 16:00 UTC through 2026-04-15 08:00 UTC.
+We restrict the archive to the two book-state events emitted on the market channel --- \texttt{price\_change} and \texttt{book\_snapshot}; the channel's separate \texttt{last\_trade\_price} event is out of scope, and trade direction is sourced from the on-chain record instead.
+Each row contains the raw event JSON plus two timestamps: \texttt{timestamp\_received} from the exchange and \texttt{timestamp\_created\_at} from the upstream archive.
 Three hourly files are missing (2026-02-24T14, 2026-02-24T15, 2026-04-04T18); the gaps are stable and treated as missing rather than malformed throughout the analysis.
 Total archive: 1{,}262 hourly Parquet files, 30{,}287{,}264{,}368 rows, 623.8\,GB on disk.

-The schema is preserved verbatim from the WebSocket payload, with the JSON \texttt{data} string parsed on demand.
+The schema follows the WebSocket payload for the two retained event types, with the JSON \texttt{data} string parsed on demand.
 We avoid eager parsing because the row count makes per-event Pydantic validation a multi-hour operation; we instead apply structured parsing only to the events that survive market-id and time-window filters.